-DBH means the diameter of a tree's main trunk or stem, rounded to the nearest inch and measured four and a half feet above ground level.
+DBH means the diameter in inches at breast height of a tree's main trunk or stem, rounded to the nearest inch and measured four and a half feet above ground level.

-Declaration of intent means a statement executed and recorded among the Land Records by a property owner verifying that proposed activity is either exempt or excepted, in whole or in part, from a requirement of this Chapter, and shall contain the following:
+Declaration of intent means a statement executed and recorded among the Land Records by a property owner verifying that proposed activity is either exempt or excepted, in whole or in part, from a requirement of this chapterChapter, and shall contain the following:

-- (1) Satisfactory assurances of limited or no additional development activity on the tract; - (2) An agreement to comply with the provisions of this Chapter at such time as any additional development occurs on the property; and

-(3) Such other provisions deemed appropriate by the City.
+- (1) Satisfactory assurances of limited or no additional development activity on the tract; - (2) An agreement to comply with the provisions of this chapterChapter at such time as any additional development occurs on the property; and - (3) Such other provisions deemed appropriate by the City.

-Development activity means grading, excavation, or construction activities, including redevelopment.
+Development activity means grading, excavation, or construction activities occurring on a specific tract, and includes, including redevelopment.